-FIGURE: Inserting the CMA Mounting Bracket Into the Right Slide-Rail
+FIGURE: Inserting the CMA Mounting Bracket Into the Back of the Right Slide-Rail

 - 1 CMA mounting bracket

 - 2 Right slide-rail

 - 5. Insert the right CMA slide-rail connector into the back of the right slide-rail assembly until the connector locks into place with an audible click.